-All course work must be submitted/posted/completed by 11:59 p.m. on the due date.
-Assignments and discussions will lock at that time, so it is in your interests to submit work early rather than at the last minute in case of computer problems.
+- All course work must be submitted/posted/completed by 11:59 p.m. on the due date.
+Assignments and discussions will lock at that time, so it is in your interests to submit work early rather than at the last minute in case of computer problems. - If you have a problem with Canvas as you are submitting an assignment and the file upload will not work before the deadline, please immediately submit your work to me by email (Khunt@bellevuecollege.edu) as evidence that the work was completed on time.
+Include a note explaining what happened.
+Note that work will not be graded unless it is submitted to Canvas, so be sure to stay in communication with me until the submission problem is solved.